iter8-tools/iter8/mkdocs/docs/getting-started/quick-start/istio/tutorial.md

 # Hybrid (A/B + SLOs) testing

-!!! tip "Scenario: Hybrid (A/B + SLOs) testing and progressive rollout"
+!!! tip "Scenario: Hybrid (A/B + SLOs) testing and progressive traffic shift"
     [Hybrid (A/B + SLOs) testing](../../concepts/buildingblocks/#testing-pattern) enables you to combine A/B or A/B/n testing with a reward metric on the one hand with SLO validation using objectives on the other.
 Among the versions that satisfy objectives, the version which performs best in terms of the reward metric is the winner.
 In this tutorial, you will:

     1. Perform hybrid (A/B + SLOs) testing.
     2. Specify *user-engagement* as the reward metric.
 This metric will be mocked by Iter8 in this tutorial.
     3. Specify *latency* and *error-rate* based objectives; data for these metrics will be provided by Prometheus.
-    4. Combine hybrid (A/B + SLOs) testing with [progressive rollout](../../../../../concepts/buildingblocks/#deployment-pattern).
+    4. Combine hybrid (A/B + SLOs) testing with [progressive traffic shift](../../../../../concepts/buildingblocks/#deployment-pattern).
 Iter8 will progressively shift traffic towards the winner and promote it at the end as depicted below.

     ![Quickstart Istio](../../../images/quickstart-hybrid.png)